Templates in C++ with Examples

 Sorted array : 10 20 30 40 50

-Following is a simple example of template Array class.
+Following is a simple example of a template Array class.

 1 2 3 4 5

-Can there be more than one arguments to templates?
+Can there be more than one argument to templates?

-Yes, like normal parameters, we can pass more than one data types as arguments to templates.
+Yes, like normal parameters, we can pass more than one data type as arguments to templates.
 The following example demonstrates the same.

 Constructor Called Constructor Called

-Can we specify default value for template arguments?
+Can we specify a default value for template arguments?

 Yes, like normal parameters, we can specify default arguments to templates.
 The following example demonstrates the same.

 What is the difference between function overloading and templates?

-Both function overloading and templates are examples of polymorphism feature of OOP.
-Function overloading is used when multiple functions do similar operations, templates are used when multiple functions do identical operations.
+Both function overloading and templates are examples of polymorphism features of OOP.
+Function overloading is used when multiple functions do quite similar (not identical) operations, templates are used when multiple functions do identical operations.

-What happens when there is static member in a template class/function?
+What happens when there is a static member in a template class/function?

 Each instance of a template contains its own static variable.
 See Templates and Static variables for more details.

 What is template specialization?

-Template specialization allows us to have different code for a particular data type.
+Template specialization allows us to have different codes for a particular data type.
 See Template Specialization for more details.

 Can we pass non type parameters to templates?

 We can pass non-type arguments to templates.
 Non-type parameters are mainly used for specifying max or min values or any other constant value for a particular instance of a template.
-The important thing to note about non-type parameters is, they must be const.
+The important thing to note about non-type parameters is, that they must be const.
 The compiler must know the value of non-type parameters at compile time.
-Because compiler needs to create functions/classes for a specified non-type value at compile time.
-In below program, if we replace 10000 or 25 with a variable, we get a compiler error.
-Please see this.
+Because the compiler needs to create functions/classes for a specified non-type value at compile time.
+In the below program, if we replace 10000 or 25 with a variable, we get a compiler error.
+Refer to the following link.